 The Company's ability to continue operations is contingent on its ability to obtain additional financing.
 Equity market conditions, funding environments and the price of the Company's common shares may make it dilutive and difficult to raise funds by the sale of the Company's shares.
 An investment in the shares of a junior resource company is considered to be a high-risk investment.
-The Company currently has very limited cash available to fund current operations and a working capital deficit, and there is no assurance that financing will be available to the Company in future periods.
+The Company currently is in the process of raising capital to fund current operations and a working capital deficit, and there is no assurance that financing will be available to the Company in future periods.